davgibbs/movies-spa-upgrade/README.md

 ```
 After the "runserver" to see the base page above (with no movies added yet).
 You will need to add 'Movie Genres' using the Django admin ('/admin/') before adding your first movie using the front-end.

-Optionally when developing you can load in the test JSON data provided to create an initial Movie in the database

 When developing it may be useful to run "gulp" in the root directory to re-fresh the page when and changes to static files are made.
 All AngularJS code is in the Django "static" directory.